 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Notes: Racial diversity is but a concept.
-Madeira Beach has maintained its population within the last decade.
-Home prices have by increased 30% since last year.
+Notes: Madeira Beach began to drop a bit in 2020 but is on the rebound.
+Home prices have by increased 21% since last year.
 This area is popular with "snowbirds" and second home owners.

 Recommended as a Retirement Spot?
 Yes